dev-dude/Search-Engine-Privacy-Chrome-Extension/README.md

 Stop Google Tracking
 =========

-Stop Google Tracking is a Chrome Extension
+Stop Google Tracking is a Chrome Extension that removes outbound tracking code from Google.
+This means that it will be more difficult to track outbound link performance.
+Also, this speeds up browsing because one doesn't need to goto Google before going to the page they want too!

   - Install the .crx file to chrome to enable.
 Drag .crx file into chrome to install.
 Enable developer mode on extensions if that doesn't work.
   - Will parse Google.com to remove all known outbound tracking on search results.